adora-unmask

 CSS class to unmask input fields.
 For example:

 CSS class to an element to block its content.
-For example:

 , /page/uuid2